What Does Hold On Do In Matlab

 • Controlling Line Styles and Colors: When using hold on, MATLAB will automatically cycle through the default line styles and colors for each new plot.
 You can override this behavior by explicitly specifying the line style, color, and marker style in your plot commands (as shown in the examples above).

 • Order of Plotting: The order in which you plot the data matters.
 The first plot will be drawn at the bottom, and subsequent plots will be layered on top.
 If you have overlapping plots, the later plots might obscure the earlier ones.
-Consider the transparency of your plots, the width of lines, and the use of markers to ensure that all data is visible.
+Consider the transparency of your plots, the width of lines, and the use of markers to see to it that all data is visible.
 You can also adjust the ZData property of graphics objects to control the layering order.

 • Cleaning Up After hold on: It's crucial to remember to call hold off when you are finished adding plots to the axes.
 Leaving hold on active can lead to unexpected behavior in subsequent plotting commands later in your script or session.
 Consider adding hold off immediately after the block of code where you use hold on to prevent accidental side effects.